Mariah Carey: 2001–2004: Personal and professional setbacks, Glitter and Charmbracelet

-Carey received Billboards Artist of the Decade Award and the World Music Award for Best-Selling Pop Female Artist of the Millennium, and parted from Columbia Records.
-She signed an unprecedented $80 million five-album recording contract with Virgin Records (EMI Records) in April 2001.
+After parting from Columbia Records, Carey signed an unprecedented $80 million five-album recording contract with Virgin Records (EMI Records) in April 2001.
 Glitter was a musical departure, recreating a 1980s post-disco era to accompany the film, set in 1983.
 Carey was given full conceptual and creative control over the project.
 She said that Columbia had regarded her as a commodity, with her separation from Mottola exacerbating her relations with label executives.
 Carey's three-year relationship with Latin singer Luis Miguel ended.
 In July 2001, Carey suffered a physical and emotional breakdown.
 She began posting disturbing messages on her website and behaved erratically in live promotional outings.
 On July 19, Carey made a surprise appearance on the MTV program Total Request Live (TRL).
 As the show's host Carson Daly began taping following a commercial break, she came out pushing an ice cream cart while wearing a large men's shirt and began a striptease that revealed a tight ensemble.
 She credited exhaustion for the appearance going awry.
 Days later, Carey posted irregular voice notes on her website.
 On July 26, she was hospitalized due to exhaustion and a "physical and emotional breakdown".
 Carey was admitted to a hospital in Connecticut and remained under doctor's care for two weeks, followed by an extended absence from the public.

-Virgin Records and 20th Century Fox delayed the release of Glitter and its soundtrack.
-Critics panned Glitter and its soundtrack; both were unsuccessful commercially.
+Virgin Records and 20th Century Fox delayed the release of Glitter and its soundtrack; both were critically panned and commercially unsuccessful.
 The soundtrack became Carey's lowest-selling album to that point.
-The St. Louis Post-Dispatch condemned it as "an absolute mess that'll go down as an annoying blemish on [her] career".
+The lead single, "Loverboy", was subject to controversy following confirmed reports that Mottola stole the idea of sampling the singer's original planned sample in favor of Jennifer Lopez's song "I'm Real", forcing Carey to change the song's composition.
+"Loverboy" peaked at number two on the Billboard Hot 100, ending Carey's streak after eleven consecutive years atop the chart.
+The St. Louis Post-Dispatch condemned Glitter as "an absolute mess that'll go down as an annoying blemish on [her] career".
 She attributed the poor performance to her state of mind, its postponement and the soundtrack having been released on September 11.
+In the following decades, the Glitter soundtrack has developed a cult following and began to attract reappraisal from critics, with Complex referring to the album as "the perfect '80s tribute".